ricsanfre/pi-cluster/docs/_docs/monitoring.md

 ## K3S and Cluster Services Monitoring

-In this section, it is detailed the procedures to activate Prometheus monitoring for K3S components and each of the kubernetes services deployed.
+In this section, it is detailed the procedures to activate Prometheus monitoring for K3S components and the cluster services deployed.

-The procedure includes the services/endpoints that need to be created, the `ServiceMonitor`/`PodMonitor`/`Probe` objects that need to be created to configure Prometheus' service discovery, and the dashboards, in json format, that need to be imported in Grafana to visualize the metrics of each service.
+The procedure includes the creation of Kuberentes resources, `Services`/`Endpoints` and `ServiceMonitor`/`PodMonitor`/`Probe`, that need to be created to configure Prometheus' service discovery and monitoring configuration.
+It also includes the dashboards, in json format, that need to be imported in Grafana to visualize the metrics of each particular service.

 {{site.data.alerts.note}}